MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-for-visio.md

 Here are the general steps to deploy a subscription version of Visio to users in your organization:

-1. Purchase Visio Online Plan 2, with enough licenses for each of your Visio users.
+1. Purchase Visio Plan 2, with enough licenses for each of your Visio users.

-2. Sign in to Office 365 and [assign licenses](https://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc) for Visio Online Plan 2 to those users.
+2. Sign in to Office 365 and [assign licenses](https://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc) for Visio to those users.

 3. Have your users sign in to Office 365 and install Visio from the **Software** section of the Office 365 portal.
 Users have to be local administrators on their computers to install Visio.